CounterpartyXCP/counterparty-gui/README.md

 * the root object in `index.qml` must contains two javascript callbacks: `init()` and `onMenuAction(itemValue)`.
 The former is called once, when the application initialises plugins.
 The latter is called when the user clicks on a menu item that belongs to the plugin.
 * the root object in `index.qml` must contains a property `root.menu`.
 It contains the list of items to dsplay in the left menu and can be populated in the `init()` callback.
 * the QML context contains:
-    - an instance of CounterpartydAPI (core/api.py) to make any RPC call to the counterpartyd API with Javascript,
+    - an instance of CounterpartydAPI (core/api.py) to make any RPC call to the counterpartyd API or the Wallet with Javascript,
     - an instance of GUI (core/gui.py) to display messages or ask confirmations.

 Example: